LeKhan9/MMRS--SoftwareForSociety/README.md

 Adding new Ideas or deleting the best one (when bidding is completed) is done in O(lg n) time.
 Using the Student ID, the Student's email login can be retrieved in O(n) average time on average.

-BST, Heaps, Queues(Heap), and Hashtables are utilized for these conditions.